-For archived information please contact Dawn Clark at 317-232-1078 or [email protected]Core Transfer Library Announcements
+For archived information please contact Jessica Barrett at [email protected]Core Transfer Library Announcements

 On June 30, 2021, Ancilla College ceased operations.
 On July 1, 2021, Ancilla College became Ancilla College of Marian University.
 After June 30, 2021 student transcripts from Ancilla College with approved Core Transfer Library courses will continue to be accepted as noted on the database.

 Most CTL courses can be applied to course requirements specified by a degree program.
 For example, if you enroll in a bachelor’s degree program requiring American History I, any course listed in the CTL under American History I, from any public campus, will satisfy that requirement.

 Likewise, if you’re planning to transfer, you can be assured that the American History I course you took at your current campus will apply in the same way as the American History I course at your new campus.

 Ivy Tech Community College and Vincennes University are listed only once under each course category, since all Ivy Tech and Vincennes courses count, irrespective of the campus at which the course was taken.

 General or elective courses are part of the requirements for most associate and bachelor’s degrees.